#vector-matrix #circular #array #matrix #vector

 Performance

-The inner dimensions of any n > 1 array are impacted the most by cache locality (or a lack thereof).
-Wrapping contigous slices over the bounds of an axis further reduces cache locality.
-Where possible, an array should be oriented in which the majority of operations are performed on the outermost dimension(s). n_circular_array will take contiguous slices of memory where possible.
-This can result in certain being as little as an iteration over a single contiguous slice, or for elements implementing Copy, as a single call to copy_from_slice.
+Wrapping contigous slices over the bounds of an axis reduces cache locality, especially for the innermost dimensions of any n > 1 array.
+Where possible, an array should be oriented where the majority of operations are performed on the outermost dimension(s).
+This will allow n_circular_array to take contiguous slices of memory where possible, which can result in operations being reduced to as little as a single iteration over a contiguous slice, or a single call to copy_from_slice during mutation.

 License: MIT OR Apache-2.0